FUNDING > Collaborative Research...

 Two classes of proposals will be considered in response to this solicitation:

 Data Sharing Proposals to enable sharing of data and other resources.

 Domestic and international projects will be considered.
 As detailed in the solicitation, international components of collaborative projects may be funded in parallel by the participating agencies.
-Opportunities for parallel funding are available for US-German Research Proposals, US-German Data Sharing Proposals; US-French Research Proposals, US-French Data Sharing Proposals; and US-Israel Research Proposals, and multilateral proposals involving the United States and 2 or more additional countries.
+Opportunities for parallel funding are available for bilateral US-German Research Proposals, US-German Data Sharing Proposals, US-French Research Proposals, US-French Data Sharing Proposals, US-Israel Research Proposals, and multilateral proposals involving the United States and 2 or more additional countries.

 Appropriate scientific areas of investigations may be related to any of the participating funding organizations.
 Questions concerning a particular project's focus, direction and relevance to a participating funding organization should be addressed to the appropriate person in the list of agency contacts found in Section VIII of the solicitation.

 NSF will coordinate and manage the review of proposals jointly with participating domestic and foreign funding organizations, through a joint panel review process used by all participating funders.
 Additional information is available in Section VI of the solicitation.